 Battle of Averasboro

-On March 11, 1865, Sherman’s forces entered Fayetteville, North Carolina, facing little resistance.
-Sherman rested his army for one day and then resumed his trek toward Goldsboro.
+On March 11, 1865, Sherman’s forces entered Fayetteville, North Carolina.
+They faced little resistance, which allowed Sherman to rest his army for one day and then resume the march toward Goldsboro.
 Three days later, Sherman’s rearguard destroyed the arsenal at Fayetteville along with anything else that might be useful to the Confederacy, including railroad trestles, mills, and factories.

-The Yankees met stiffer resistance near Averasboro on March 16, when Sherman ordered General Slocum’s wing to attack entrenched Rebels north of town.
+The Yankees met stiffer resistance near Averasboro on March 16, where the Battle of Averasboro took place.
+Sherman ordered General Slocum’s wing to attack entrenched Rebels north of town.
 Slocum’s men flanked the Confederates, forcing them to withdraw to a second defensive line.
 The Rebels made a brief stand at the second line before falling back to their third and final line of defense.
 Despite several Union assaults, the Confederates held their position until nightfall and then withdrew to Bentonville under the cover of darkness.

 Battle of Bentonville